ValentinKarnaukhov/OpenCodeConform/language/css/code_style/css_code_style_en.md

 ### Spacing and Empty Lines
 Adding appropriate spacing can make code easy to read.
 It is recommended to add a space after each colon `:` in property declaration and after every comma `,` in property value.

-Use empty lines to seperate different CSS rulesets and seperate properties whenever necessary.
+Use empty lines to separate different CSS rulesets and separate properties whenever necessary.
 This keeps the code consistent and easy to read.

 Do this
 ```css